-New Study Aims to Give Babies Healthiest Possible Start
+New Studies Aim to Give Babies Healthiest Possible Start

 Cal Poly professor Alison Ventura and her students are working to decode the unspoken mysteries between a mother and her baby.
 With $2 million in multiple grants from the National Institutes of Health, the research team will study how interactions between mothers and babies may affect babies’ risk for overfeeding and later obesity.

 “An infant’s first year is a critical period for growth and development that sets the stage for later eating behaviors, dietary preferences, and obesity risk,” Ventura said.
 “We hope that our research can add to the growing body of knowledge regarding how to ensure that all babies - regardless of whether they are breast or bottle-fed - have the healthiest start, and to ensure that all mothers can feel confident and supported when feeding their infants.”

 The first of these focuses on promoting healthy bottle-feeding and weight gain for formula-fed infants aged newborn to eight weeks old.
 Research assistants will visit mothers in their homes four times and observe mothers and infants during bottle-feeding.
 They’ll also take measurements to assess infant growth and development.

 The second study is similar but concentrates on mothers who are breastfeeding.

 “The most exciting part of these studies is that we are testing new approaches to best help new mothers better understand their infants and tailor their feeding practices to their infants’ unique developmental needs,” Ventura said.
 “These projects will also provide a number of great opportunities for Cal Poly students to learn more about infant development and the mother-infant relationship, and become proficient in a wide array of gold-standard methods for assessing infant developmental and growth outcomes.”